 In 1917, a group of 12 men attending a convention of The Lutheran Church—Missouri Synod in Milwaukee met to settle a $100,000 debt incurred by the church body.
 They accomplished that goal, and in the process formed the Lutheran Laymen's League.
 The LLL next raised more than $2.7 million to fund a pension plan for professional church workers.

 In 1930, the LLL made a commitment to fund one year of broadcasting a weekly national radio program to be called The Lutheran Hour®.
 The first program was broadcast Oct.
 2, 1930 and continues on the air today, making it the world’s oldest continually broadcast Christ-centered radio program.
-From the show's early years to today, speakers Dr. Walter A. Maier, Dr. Armin C. Oldsen, Dr. Lawrence Acker, Dr. Oswald Hoffmann, Dr. Wallace Schulz, Dr. Dale A. Meyer, Rev. Dr. Ken Klaus and Rev. Gregory Seltz have shared God's changeless Word and offered comfort and hope to millions.
+From the show's early years to today, speakers Dr. Walter A. Maier, Dr. Armin C. Oldsen, Dr. Lawrence Acker, Dr. Oswald Hoffmann, Dr. Wallace Schulz, Dr. Dale A. Meyer, Rev. Dr. Ken Klaus, Rev. Gregory Seltz, and Rev. Dr. Michael Zeigler have shared God's changeless Word and offered comfort and hope to millions.

 The success of The Lutheran Hour led the organization to pick up another radio show in 1993.
 Woman to Woman, hosted by Phyllis Wallace, took an in-depth look at issues facing women and handled these topics in a caring Christian manner.
 The program, which at one time aired on more than 400 stations nationwide, ended following Wallace’s retirement in August 2011.
 Some of the prominent guests included Kurt Warner, Wynona Judd, and Barbara Mandrell.